Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in training

-Mainstream multimodal architectures \citep{lu2019vilbert,radford2021clip,kim2021vilt,zhai2023siglip} typically assume a one-to-one mapping, \ie, each instance is encoded into a unique representation vector.
+Mainstream multimodal architectures \citep{lu2019vilbert,radford2021clip,kim2021vilt,zhai2023siglip} assume a one-to-one mapping, \ie, each instance is encoded into a unique representation vector.
 However, multimodal inputs are inherently polysemous: a single instance can correspond to multiple valid interpretations or alignments, each deserving a distinct representation.
 If we assume an ideal dataset that annotates all plausible matches as positives, this multiplicity cannot be faithfully captured by one-to-one encodings.
-For example, as illustrated in \cref{fig:matching_ambiguity} (a), a cat image should simultaneously match multiple captions with different meanings, which is fundamentally impossible by a one-to-one mapping.
-This introduces \textbf{input ambiguity}, or aleatoric uncertainty; an input, namely, an input, can be represented in various ways.
+For example, as shown in \cref{fig:matching_ambiguity} (a), a cat image should simultaneously match multiple captions with different meanings, which is fundamentally impossible by a one-to-one mapping.
+This introduces \textbf{input ambiguity}, or aleatoric uncertainty; an input can be represented variously.

+In practice, most multimodal datasets \citep{localized_narratives,changpinyo2021conceptual,desai2021redcaps,schuhmann2021laion,schuhmann2022laion} provide sparse one-to-one annotations because exhaustively annotating all plausible correspondences is infeasible.
+Importantly, this is not inherently flawed: a single caption or counterpart can be a valid sample from the set of acceptable correspondences.
+The problem arises when contrastive training or retrieval-style evaluation treats this sparse annotation as exhaustive, so that all unannotated but plausible pairs are used as negatives.
+Under this use, \textbf{false negatives (FNs)} naturally emerge.

-In practice, most multimodal datasets \citep{localized_narratives,changpinyo2021conceptual,desai2021redcaps,schuhmann2021laion,schuhmann2022laion,gadre2024datacomp} consist of one-to-one mapping, because a perfect dataset is infeasible due to annotation costs.
-However, considering that multimodal correspondences are inherently many-to-many, \textbf{false negatives} (plausible but unannotated matches) naturally emerges.
-While each input has only one ``ground truth'' (hence, the input-level ambiguity disappears), the ambiguity still exists at the level of pairwise relationships.
-In this case, models suffer from \textbf{matching ambiguity}: a given correspondence between an instance in one modality and another can be either positive or negative.
+While each input has only one ``ground truth'' (hence, the input-level ambiguity is collapsed in supervision), the ambiguity still exists at the level of pairwise relationships.
+In this case, models suffer from \textbf{matching ambiguity}: a given multimodal correspondence can be either positive or negative.
 This is another form of aleatoric uncertainty, not over the inputs themselves but over their cross-modal alignments.
 We examine how matching ambiguity arises.

 As discussed in \cref{sec:multiplicity} \textit{intra-modal variability}, multiple semantically similar items often exist within each modality.
 When we approximate such items (\eg, images of the same object in different views, or captions describing the same scene with varying detail) into a single representation (by assuming that the encoder maps similar inputs into a very close and almost the same space), the resulting cross-modal matching becomes intrinsically ambiguous. \cref{fig:matching_ambiguity} (b) illustrates the overview.